kdave/btrfs-progs/Documentation/Glossary.rst

 	A form of "*RAID*" which stores two copies of each piece of data on the same *device*.
 This is similar to *RAID-1*, and protects against *block*-level errors on the device, but does not provide any guarantees if the entire device fails.
-By default, btrfs uses *'DUP*' profile for metadata on filesystems with one rotational device, *'single*' profile on filesystems with one non-rotational device, and *'RAID1*' profile on filesystems with more than one device.
+By default, btrfs uses *DUP* profile for metadata on filesystems with one rotational device, *single* profile on filesystems with one non-rotational device, and *RAID1* profile on filesystems with more than one device.

 ENOSPC
 	Error code returned by the OS to a user program when the filesystem